 Relevant Personal and Work Experience

-Previous work experience (five years professional experience, preferred) in the field of data analysis or data management is helpful, and usually required, when entering graduate-level data science studies.
+Previous work experience (five years professional experience is preferred) in the field of data analysis or data management is helpful, and often required, when entering graduate-level data science studies.
 Additionally, applicants should exhibit a proven ability to understand complicated data statistics and communicate their findings to others in a clear, concise manner.

-Texas offers a variety of entry-level employment opportunities that would allow prospective data scientists to gain the foundation needed to begin a Master’s program of study.
+Texas offers a variety of entry-level employment opportunities that would allow prospective data scientists to gain the foundation needed to begin a master’s program.
 Internships are also widely available.
-Such companies and positions include:

 Preparing to Score Within the 85th Percentile on the GRE/GMAT

 Most admissions directors for data science graduate programs stress the importance of the Quantitative Section of the GRE/GMAT.
 However, many expect scores to be high in the Verbal and Writing Sections of the exam, as well.
-They will be looking for a substantial working knowledge within the data science field and the ability of the applicant to communicate that knowledge effectively.
+They will be looking for a substantial working knowledge of data science and the ability to communicate that knowledge effectively.

-- Basic arithmetics such as integers, square roots, factorization, and exponents
+- Basic arithmetic such as integers, square roots, factorization, and exponents

 - Algebraic expressions, linear and quadratic equations, graphing, and functions

-- Geometrical equations, proofs, and the Pythagorean Theorem
+- Geometric equations, proofs, and the Pythagorean Theorem

-- Specific data analysis topics including standard deviation, permutations, tables, probabilities, statistics, etc.
+- Specific statistical topics including standard deviation, permutations, tables, probabilities, etc.

 The official GRE website offers practice exams and guides to help students prepare for the Quantitative Section of the exam.

-The Graduate Management Admissions Test (GMAT) examines the above topics, as well as formulating word problems to gauge the student’s ability to analyze initial information and come to appropriate conclusions based upon the data presented.
+The GMAT takes you through all the above topics, as well as formulating word problems to gauge your ability to analyze initial information and come to appropriate conclusions based upon the data presented.